Sunken lane: Double boundary banks

-In different countries
+In other countries

 Belgium

 A sunken lane extending across the battlefield played an important role in the Battle of Waterloo in 1815, particularly in presenting an obstacle to the French cavalry.
 Victor Hugo dramatized this episode in Les Misérables.

 France

-Sunken lanes are common in the West of France, in the bocage landscape, especially around Lower Normandy, Brittany and Anjou.
+Sunken lanes are common in the West of France, in the bocage landscape, especially around Lower Normandy, Brittany, and Anjou.
 The bocage landscape is historically famous for having been a particular feature of some conflicts, including the Chouannerie, or more recently the Battle of Normandy.
 The German army used sunken lanes to implement strong points and defenses to stop the American troops on the Cotentin peninsula and around the town of Saint-Lô.

 One such lane, the Sunken Lane at Hawthorn Ridge west of Beaumont Hamel in northern France, is remembered as an assembly point for British troops, many of whom were filmed there on the first day on the Somme (1 July 1916) by Geoffrey Malins for the film The Battle of the Somme.